grantschulte/mottoto-client/README.md

 ```

 ## Develop
 In development we use Webpack Dev Server to serve our `index.html`.
-The app uses JSON Server to serve mock data from a JSON file.
+The app uses JSON Server to serve mock data from a JSON file. *NOTE: THE JSON web server portion of this repo is now out of date as the API resource paths have been changed in order to interact with the staging and production API.*

-### Run Elm app + JSON Server (*recommended*)
+### Run Elm app + JSON Server
 If you wish to start the mock JSON server and the Elm app simultaneously:
 ```
 yarn start